modules-guide/site/WHAT-ARE.md

 problem, integrating the new syntax into Node.js has run into some problems.

-In particular, Node.js needs to identify whether a given file is a module of the ES or Node.js module variety before running it.
+In particular, Node.js needs to identify whether a given file is a module of the ES or Node.js variety before running it.